Reasno/league-of-filters/README.md

 # league-of-filters
 A collection of filters for rxjs.
-This library provides method to gain insight of rxjs streams by branching filtered elements into sencondary streams.
+This library provides methods to gain insight of rxjs streams by branching filtered elements into sencondary streams.

 ## example
 ```javascript